reconstruct-on-the-fly/reconstruct3d/README.md

     [--simplify fraction]
     [--no-reconstruction]
     [--no-disparity]
+    [--with-rectification]
     [--help | -h]

  Parameters help
+    [--project-title project_title]
+         Defines the name of the current project [--image-pair left right]
+         Receives 2 images to reconstruct the model [--set folder_path]
-    [--disparity-range min max]
+         Receives a set of images to reconstruct the model [--disparity-range min max]
          Minimum and maximum disparity must be positive and min > max